Prove yourself fearless!

 When can you enter our APU world?

-Rhino Rangers kicks off in November 2019, and the project starts and ends on a Monday.
+Rhino Rangers kicked off in November 2019, and the project starts every Monday.
 The schedule is a fixed 14 nights, so volunteers must arrive the Sunday prior to the Monday start and plan to depart on the Sunday 14 days later.

 But why leave so soon?
 You can combine this fantastic APU experience with any of our other great projects